-124 See paragraph 87 of A New Architecture of Facilities for Low-Income Countries (2009) that updates the procedural safeguards that apply to all concessional financing instruments, elaborated in Modification of Access Policies for the Poverty Reduction and Growth Facility and the Exogenous Shocks Facility (2009).
+151 See paragraph 87 of IMF (2009e) that updates the procedural safeguards that apply to all concessional financing instruments, elaborated in IMF (2009d).

-- An early informal Board meeting is required if a financing request under the PRGT • would (i) involve exceptional access to concessional financing or (ii) bring total access under all concessional facilities to more than 180 percent of quota, based on past and future scheduled disbursements in any 36-month period specifically (a) any actual disbursements under the RCF, ESF and past ECF and SCF arrangements at the time they became available (i.e., the date of the Board decision), (b) any disbursements to date that became available under an existing ECF or SCF arrangement, irrespective of whether they have been drawn or not, and (c) any future scheduled disbursements under an existing ECF or SCF arrangement.
+- An early informal Board meeting is required if a financing request under the PRGT would (i) involve exceptional access to concessional financing or (ii) bring total access, i.e. cumulative disbursements, under all concessional facilities to more than 180 percent of quota, based on cumulative past scheduled (not necessarily drawn) and future scheduled disbursements in any 36-month period specifically (a) any actual disbursements under the RCF, ESF and past ECF and SCF arrangements at the time they became available (i.e., the date of the Board decision), (b) any disbursements to date that became available under an existing ECF or SCF arrangement, irrespective of whether they have been drawn or not, and (c) any future scheduled disbursements under an existing ECF or SCF arrangement.
 Information to the Board would typically be in a 2-3 page note that would include (i) the factors underlying the large balance of payments need, taking into account financing from donors, (ii) a brief summary of the needed main policy measures and macroeconomic framework, (iii) the expected strength of the program and capacity to repay the Fund, (iv) an analysis of debt vulnerabilities, reflecting all projected debt financing, including from the Fund, (v) a reference to the impact on the Fund's concessional resources (drawing on the latest available paper on concessional resources), (vi) the likely timetable of discussion with the authorities, and (vii) a selected indicators table and, if possible, the standard DSA charts.
 The meeting should take place before staff reaches understandings, ad referendum, with the authorities. - In addition, staff would provide early notice to the Board, for instance in an informal country matters session, of upcoming financing requests where the envisaged financing commitment, in absolute terms, would have a large impact on the Fund's overall concessional resources. - As an exception to these procedures, new financing requests of 10 percent or less of quota do not trigger either the need for a DSA update or a Board briefing.